Welcome

 to Kippax Greenfield Primary School

-Tucked away from the main hustle and bustle of the village, we are something of a hidden gem!
-We pride ourselves on being a warm, vibrant school and place high value on our positive relationships with children, parents and the wider community.
+Welcome to Kippax Greenfield Primary School, part of the Brigshaw Learning Partnership multi-academy trust.
+We pride ourselves on being a small but mighty school and place high value on our positive relationships with children, parents and the wider community.

 Together, our staff and governing body are committed to growing independent, confident and successful young people who strive to achieve their full potential.